-Accommodation Requests: To request ADA accommodation including materials in a format for the visually impaired, call Ecology - Water Quality Program at 360-407-6600.
+To request ADA accommodation including materials in a format for the visually impaired, call Ecology - Water Quality Program at 360-407-6600 or visit https://ecology.wa.gov/accessibility.
 Persons with impaired hearing may call Washington Relay Service at 711.
 Persons with speech disability may call TTY at 877-833-6341.